Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 It is happening because the files are generated ahead of time, eliminating the use of web servers.
 This is a new way of building websites that delivers better performance.

-In this tutorial, you will learn how to build a Gatsby blog site from scratch and deploy on the web for free.
+In this Gatsby tutorial, you will learn how to build this type of blog site from scratch and deploy on the web for free.

 Before you proceed, you’ll need to have a knowledge of React.
 So go ahead and cover this [React tutorial](/react-tutorial-for-beginners/ "React tutorial") and come back.